sayakpaul/Dual-Deployments-on-Vertex-AI/README.md

 your application stays resilient and can ensure high availability.

 Sometimes we also do layered predictions where we first divide a problem into smaller tasks:
-1) predict if it's a yes/no, 2) Depending on the output of 2) we run the final model.
+1) predict if it's a yes/no,
+2) depending on the output of 1) we run the final model.

 In these cases, 1) takes place on-device and 2) takes place on the cloud to ensure a smooth UX.
 Furthermore, it's a good practice to use a mobile-friendly network architecture (such as MobileNet) when considering